sraboy/MishMash/c/crackme_jenny/readme.md

 2. Medium mode (debug): unstripped binary, no debug output
 3. Hard mode (release): stripped, no help at all

-The difference is that easy_mode hasn't been stripped and contains level-3 gdb debugging output

 # Scenario

 You're a consultant being hired to reverse engineer this key generator.
 Your client has the activation key (13284645-2427364-104376652) but lost the username and password used to generate that key in a recent datacenter catastrophe.